Clinging onto old painful memories of the past is one of the biggest consequences we face when we refuse to forgive people who have mistreated us.

 We can come up with a million and one excuses as to why the other person does not deserve our forgiveness but in the end, the fight is only with ourselves.

-Learn how to forgive people, including yourself, and as a result, you can expect to experience a sense of new found freedom.
+Learn how to forgive people, including yourself.
+As a result, you can expect to experience a new sense of freedom.

 The Misconceptions Surrounding Forgiveness